frsswq/deskreview-react/README.md

 # Deskreview (still in development)

 Static site for deskreview creative agency.
-Built with love using [React](https://react.dev/).
+Built with ❤️ using [React](https://react.dev/).

 ## Tech Stack